emacsorphanage/god-mode/README.md

 ## Not implemented yet

-* C- with dackspace and arrow keys don't quite work, not looked into it yet
+* C- with backspace and arrow keys don't quite work, not looked into it yet.